 When I read that I could increase my chances of full recovery by 40% if I had a personal coach or counsellor I did not need to think too long about it.
 I knew I didn't want to live in the state I was in.
 If there was a way out I was taking it.

 I read the profiles of all the counsellors available.
 I wanted to make a good choice.
-I finally settled on Sue Travener-Waugh.
-She is Australian and therefore understands the culture I live in.
+I finally settled on one of your female anxiety therapists.
+She understands the culture I live in.
 She is also an ex nurse.
 I am a nurse and wanted someone who could understand the culture I work in.
 Nurses also develop similar patterns of thinking.
 It was a good choice.

 It was such a relief to finally talk to someone who understood what was happening to me.
 I think I cried the whole first session (and during others!).
 She gave me homework which was painful but necessary.
 I did a lot of writing!
 She was firm with me and demanded complete honesty.
 This too was necessary.
 I needed to learn that I am not a victim of my circumstances, that I am no longer that little girl who asked for help but couldn't get it, who could never be good enough for anyone, even God ,especially God.
 I was waiting for rejection at every turn.

 I needed to learn that I am my own person and I am free to make my own choices.
 That I am a person of value who is easy to love.
 That I am allowed to have my own voice and that conflict is not a thing to be avoided at all costs but can actually be a good and positive thing.
 That I can set boundaries.

 I am still a work in progress, but I now have the tools I need to keep developing and growing.
 I am so grateful to you and your therapist for giving me that wonderful gift.
 I can now get up and look forward to the day.
 I get pleasure out of life.
 There are still stressors, but they no longer cripple me, I can deal with them and move on.